jacum/akka-sensors/README.md

 **Non-intrusive native Prometheus collectors for Akka internals, negligible performance overhead, suitable for production use.**

 - Are you running (or about to run) Akka in production, full-throttle, and want to see what happens inside?
-Did your load tests produce some ask timeouts? thread starvation? threads behaving non-reactively? legacy code doing nasty blocking I/O?
+Did your load tests produce some ask timeouts? thread starvation? threads behaving non-reactively? old code doing nasty blocking I/O?

 - Would be nice to use Cinnamon Telemetry, but LightBend subscription is out of reach?

-- Maybe already tried Kamon instrumentation, but is looks fragile and slows your app down - especially when running full-throttle?
+- Overhead created by Kamon doesn't look acceptable, especially when running full-throttle?

-- Already familiar with Prometheus/Grafana observability stack and use it for observing your applications?
+- Already familiar with Prometheus/Grafana observability stack?

 If you answer 'yes' to most of the questions above, Akka Sensors may be the right choice for you:

+- Comprehensive feature set to make internals of your Akka visible, in any environment, including high-load production.

 - It is OSS/free, as in MIT license, and uses explicit, very lightweight instrumentation - yet is a treasure trove for a busy observability engineer.

-- Comprehensive feature set to make internals of your Akka visible, in any environment, including high-load production.

 - Won't affect CPU costs, when running in public cloud.

-- Demo/Evaluation setup included: Akka w/Cassandra persistence, with Prometheus server and Grafana dashboards.
+- Easy Demo/Evaluation setup included: Akka with Cassandra persistence, Prometheus server and Grafana dashboards.

 ## Features